Japan central bank finds the pessimists come from within

 But their doubts may gain more traction next year once Japan feels the pinch of the sales tax hike and China's slowdown, and so undermine the BOJ's relatively upbeat message.
 The BOJ's economic forecasts project a stronger recovery than private analysts by some margin as the central bank targets turning years of deflation into 2 percent inflation in two years.

-"There's no need to overly emphasize the external risks now with the economy so strong," said a source familiar with the central bank's policy discussions.
+"There's no need to overly emphasise the external risks now with the economy so strong," said a source familiar with the central bank's policy discussions.

 "Still, the pessimists have a point.
 Even the optimists aren't convinced that everything is on track.
 There's still a long way ahead to achieving 2 percent inflation."